Manager: Damon Bristo

 Management Territory: Worldwide

-American lyric soprano Amanda Majeski is rapidly garnering critical acclaim for the “silvery beauty” (Musical America) of her voice coupled with “refined power, effortless dynamic control and warm tonal color.”
-(San Francisco Chronicle)
+American lyric soprano Amanda Majeski is rapidly garnering critical acclaim for a voice of “silvery beauty” (Musical America) that combines “transparent fragility with soulful strength.”
+(Chicago Sun-Times)

 Amanda Majeski made her Washington National Opera debut as Countess Almaviva in Le nozze di Figaro conducted by James Gaffigan in the 2016/2017 season.
 She also returned to the Metropolitan Opera as Donna Elvira in Don Giovanni under Fabio Luisi and made her role debut as Fiordiligi in Così fan tutte at Opera Omaha.
 In the summer of 2017, she will debut at the Teatro Colón as . . .
 Cleopatra in Giulio Cesare and with Gustavo Dudamel and the Los Angeles Philharmonic at the Hollywood Bowl in Beethoven’s Symphony No. 9.
 She will also appear at Bard SummerScape with the American Symphony Orchestra singing the first great Polish opera Halka by Stanisław Moniuszko.